History of erotic depictions: Printing

-In the 16th century an attempt to print erotic material caused a scandal when the well-known Italian artist Marcantonio Raimondi published I Modi in 1524, an illustrated book of 16 "postures" or sexual positions.
-Raimondi was subsequently imprisoned by the Pope Clement VII and all copies of the illustrations were destroyed.
-Raimondi based the engravings on a series of erotic paintings that Giulio Romano was doing as a commission for the Palazzo del Te in Mantua.
-Though the two depictions were very similar, only Raimondi was prosecuted because his engravings were capable of being seen by the public.
+In around 1524 – 1527 the artist Marcantonio Raimondi published I Modi.
+I modi contained engravings of sexual scenes and was created in a collaboration between Marcantonio raimondi and Giulio Romano.
+One idea is that Raimondi based the engravings on a series of erotic paintings that Giulio Romano was doing as a commission for the Palazzo del Te in Mantua.
+Pope Clement VII destroyed all copies of the engravings.
 Romano did not know of the engravings until Pietro Aretino, considered a founder of pornography, came to see the original paintings while Romano was still working on them.
-Aretino then composed sixteen explicit sonnets ("both in your cunt and your behind, my prick will make me happy, and you happy and blissful") to go with the paintings and secured Raimondi's release from prison.
+Aretino then composed sixteen explicit sonnets ("both in your cunt and your behind, my prick will make me happy, and you happy and blissful") to go with the paintings.
 I Modi was then published a second time in 1527, with the poems and the pictures, making this the first time erotic text and images were combined, though the papacy once more seized all the copies it could find.
-Raimondi escaped prison that time, but the censorship was so strict that no complete editions of the original printings have ever been found.
+There are now no known copies of the first two editions of "I modi" by Marcantonio Raimondi and Giulio Romano.
 The text in existence is only a copy of a copy that was discovered 400 years later.
+In around 1530 Agostino Veneziano is thought to have created a replacement set of engravings for those that were in I modi.

 In the 17th century, numerous examples of pornographic or erotic literature began to circulate.
 These included L'Ecole des Filles, a French work printed in 1655 that is considered to be the beginning of pornography in France.
 It consists of an illustrated dialogue between two women, a 16-year-old and her more worldly cousin, and their explicit discussions about sex.
 The author remains anonymous to this day, though a few suspected authors served light prison sentences for supposed authorship of the work.
 In his famous diary, Samuel Pepys records purchasing a copy for solitary reading and then burning it so that it would not be discovered by his wife; "the idle roguish book, L'escholle de filles; which I have bought in plain binding… because I resolve, as soon as I have read it, to burn it."